CNS: central nervous system

 All these factors explain why there is not a lick of scientific evidence, outside of confounder-prone nutritional epidemiology, that consuming these grains are healthy.
 That is made abundantly clear in Anthony Colpo’s book: Whole Grains, Empty Promises: The Surprising Truth about the World’s Most Overrated ‘Health’ Food.

-Those who believe that these issues are confined to modern gluten grains, and can be avoided by eating more ancient wheat varieties, are sadly mistaken.
+Those who believe that these issues are confined to modern gluten grains and can therefore be avoided by eating more ancient wheat varieties are sadly mistaken.
 These ancient grains have an even higher prolamine-rich content than modern wheat.

 A research paper that examined two ancient wheat strains–Graziella Ra and Kamut–found no evidence that they were any less toxic to celiacs than modern wheat.
 (24) And the reason is because we DO NOT produce either the pancreatic or brush-border enzymes necessary to break these prolamine bonds.

 The 33-mer peptide that is the trigger for celiac disease in the genetically susceptible remains intact after fifteen hours of exposure to human digestive enzymes.
 (25) If that particular peptide is so resistant to digestion, what hope do any of us have when it comes to gliadin opioid peptides?

 That said, there is some evidence to suggest that in an intestine with healthy gut flora the pro-inflammatory effect of these grains may be somewhat mitigated.
 Bifidobacterium bifidus (B. bifidus), for example, has been shown to counter the inflammatory effects of gluten on cells lining the gut wall.
 (26) And as I wrote in this post, addition of prebiotics to pasta countered the negative effects of gluten on intestinal, tight-junction proteins.